Mercutio3/constructor-uni-coursework/README.md

 ## src-os

-Weekly mandatory homework assignments for the "Operating Systems" class.
+Mandatory homework assignments for the "Operating Systems" class.
 They deal mostly with low-level C programming.
+Topics covered include environment variables, reading terminal input, POSIX synchronization, memory mapping, client-server programming, and event loop programming.
+I particularly enjoyed solving these problems.

 # Future Plans
 I am now much more experienced and familiar with coding than when I first solved these exercises.
-While commiting my code to this repository, I had the opportunity to look back at my code; I was able to find numerous things I would like to change.
+While uploading and organizing my code in this repository, I had the opportunity to look back at my code.
+I was able to find numerous things I would like to change.

 None of these changes would alter the core functionality of my solution programs.
 Instead, most of them have to do mostly with having cleaner code.
 I intend to set aside the time one day to clean up my code and add better comments and descriptions to make this repository a better learning & review tool for myself and others.

+In order to improve the usability of this repo as a study/review tool, I intend to add more detailed explanations of the problems and their solutions.